Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 }
 ```

-Now we can build the image by running this command from the `backend` folder:
+Then we can build the image by running this command from the `backend` folder:

 ```bash
 npm run docker:build